Vegan Chocolate Orange Tart

 Start by adding 200g (see recipe card below for cup measurements) of all-purpose flour into a medium-sized bowl.
-Next, add in 110g of vegan butter and use your fingers to rub it into the flour, until it resembles breadcrumbs.
+Next, add in 120g of vegan margarine and use your fingers to rub it into the flour, until it resembles breadcrumbs.

-It is very important that you ensure the butter is cold for this step.
+It is very important that you ensure the margarine is cold for this step.
 Otherwise, it will “melt” into the flour and make your dough soggy.

-Next, add 60ml of cold water into the bowl.
+Next, add 2 tablespoons of cold water into the bowl.
 Use a spoon to gently stir it until it begins to stick together, then use your hands to press it together until a dough JUST comes together.
 Add another splash of water if you need it.

 Make sure not to overwork it, otherwise the pastry will become too firm and tough after it’s been baked.

 Place the dough in the fridge for 20 minutes.
-This will make your dough easier to roll out and also help it to keep its shape while it is baking.
+This will make it easier to roll out and also help it to keep its shape while it is baking.

 After the dough has been chilling for 20 minutes, remove it from the fridge and allow it to sit at room temperature for 5 minutes.

 At this point, you can also preheat your oven to 200°C/ 400°F (or 180°C/350°F for fan or convection ovens), and make sure you have your tart tin ready to work with.

-On a lightly floured surface, gently roll out your dough to around ½ an inch thick.
+On a lightly floured surface, gently roll out your dough to around 1/4 of an inch thick.
 It should be just slightly larger than the top of your tart tin.